yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

    - **Import** page - use **`r_name`** column from **`region_Import`** table
    - **Dual** page - use **`r_name`** column from **`region_Dual`** table.

-Below is the screenshot demonstrating the resulting data model and a report.
+Below is the screenshot demonstrating the resulting data model and the report.
 <img width="1000" src="./images/DataModel.png" alt="Data model" />

-### 2.2.
-Direct Query
+### 2. Direct Query
 > [!Note]
 > In order to get similar results we recommend running the test on a SQL Warehouse which is already started.